Jfink86/CleMasterSyllabus/Graded Projects/WK 4 VP Shelter.md

 ### Program class

-- In the `main` method have a program that…
+- In the `Main` method have a program that…
 	- [ ] asks for user input.
 	- [ ] writes output to the console.